-Because concepts like religion and secularism are typically assumed to be politically neutral, even natural, it can be challenging to parse the ways in which Protestantism and secularism are deeply entangled.
-The persistent presence of Protestant ideologies in American secularism manifests on every scale–from institutions to individuals.
-While a number of scholars have attended to America’s particular form of secularism as it circulates in broad institutions like law, politics, and economics, less attention has been paid to how individuals negotiate, embody, and integrate Protestant-informed secularism in their daily lives.
-My research explores how everyday behaviors at the site body vitalizes and entrenches Protestant commitments to values like individualism, self-control, and voluntarism in contemporary public life by subtly infusing seemingly secular and mundane practices with their timbre.
+A stubborn, persistent presence of Protestant ideologies is embedded in contemporary American secularism manifesting on every scale from institutions to individuals.
+While a number of scholars have attended to America’s particular form of secularism as it circulates in institutions like law, politics, and economics, less attention has been paid to how individuals negotiate, embody, and integrate Protestant-informed secularism in their daily lives.
+My research explores how everyday behaviors at the site of the body vitalize and entrench Protestant commitments to values like individualism, self-control, and optimization in contemporary public life by subtly infusing seemingly secular and mundane practices with their timbre.